 So, in the morning we started early so that we can reach Sikkim and start our expedition as early as possible.
 Once we reached Sikkim, we checked in our hotel rooms and packed our bags for a complete tour of Sikkim.
 Our driver picked us up at 5:30 in the morning and we were going to explore the Gurudongmaar lake for today.
 It was freezing out there on the road with the meter showing -2-degree Celsius.
 Frozen fog drops on our car were something I haven't seen in a long time.
 After traveling for 40 km we made a hold on Thangu to have some breakfast.
 We had Maggi and some local dish with it.
 The road was very bad on the journey but the destination was worth it.
 Gurudongmaar lake is something to watch out for real.
 The lake was partially frozen and looked like a blue lagoon surrounded by snow-capped mountains.
 The weather was really harsh with -6 degrees on the meter and very windy.
 Stayed there for about 20 minutes and headed back to Lachung for the overnight stay there.

 Next day, we all woke up early morning for our next stop which was Darjeeling.
-I was really excited to see what darjelling had stored for us to see.
-As soon as we reach darjelling, the first thing we did was go to a restaurant and get something to eat.
+I was really excited to see what Darjeeling had stored for us to see.
+As soon as we reach Darjeeling, the first thing we did was to go to a restaurant and get something to eat.
 We entered this famous restaurant and ordered an amazing english breakfast for ourselves.
 Then after that, we went out to get a view of the great mountain Kanchunjunga and it was even more astonsihing to what I heard about it.
-The toy trains, beautiful archtectures, good food and good people were so soothing and blissful.
-After some time in sikkim, we headed back to Siliguri where our first stop was at Merek.
+The toy trains, beautiful architectures, good food, and good people were so soothing and blissful.
+After some time in Sikkim, we headed back to Siliguri where our first stop was at Merek.
 Merek is like the hub of tea gardens with lush green bushes of tea garden all over.
-In Merek we also got the chance to visit the Indo nepal border.
+In Merek we also got the chance to visit the Indo Nepal border.
 After that, we headed back to Siliguri and reached there at 6 pm.
 After that, we left our zoom car and got ourselves a new car to go to Phuentsholing which is a border town of Bhutan.
 After 4 hours long drive, we checked in our rooms and called it a day.

-So, now we were finally in the land of thunder dragon and I felt like this is going to be a life time experience for me.
-First of all we need to get a permit from the immigration office so that we can visit the captial and other designated places.
-All indians have to get this permit as visa is not required.
+So, now we were finally in the land of the thunder dragon and I felt like this is going to be a lifetime experience for me.
+First of all, we need to get a permit from the immigration office so that we can visit the capital and other designated places.
+All Indians have to get this permit as the visa is not required.
 So we got it ready in about 2 hours and we were ready to go now.
 We hired a taxi to Paro which is a famous western state in Bhutan for its deep preserved culture and traditions.
-The road was good, only on some places it was a bit rough but overall it was a great journey.
+The road was good, only in some places, it was a bit rough but overall it was a great journey.
 BRO signs were all over this route and this made me feel proud to see that our country is bringing so much of development to these developing countries.
-My first impression Paro was something i have never seen before.
-Clean valley, well structured buildings, and mesmerizing scenic beauty.
+My first impression Paro was something I have never seen before.
+Clean valley, well-structured buildings, and mesmerizing scenic beauty.
 Once we reached our hotel room we rested for a while and went out to experience the nightlife in Paro.
 We played snooker, went to a karaoke club and sang our heart out.
 What made me really happy was that the people were so friendly and welcoming.
 So, the night ended and we were back in our rooms as were really tired because of the journey.

-Had an awesome Bhutanese breakfast in the morning and i was so excited for today because we were going to the visit the famous tiger nest which is one of the holiest monasteries in Bhutan which was built during ancient times by a celebrated guru of Bhutan.
+Had an awesome Bhutanese breakfast in the morning and I was so excited for today because we were going to the visit the famous tiger nest which is one of the holiest monasteries in Bhutan which was built during ancient times by a celebrated guru of Bhutan.
 Its architecture defies all laws of science because it looks like it has been pasted on a big mountain out of nowhere.
-Its 17000ft above the sea level and is about 7km walk because no vehicle can reach such elevation.
+It is 17000ft above the sea level and is about 7km walk because no vehicle can reach such elevation.
 We all thought that this will be a piece of cake but it turned out to totally opposite.
 We could just complete 70% of the trek and returned back to the ground from there.
-You need a good physical fitness and stamina to complete this famous trek.
+You need good physical fitness and stamina to complete this famous trek.
 Also because we were short of time, we were back to our rooms.
-Our next stop was chele la pass which is one of the highest and the coldest pass in bhutan which is located at about 4000 ft above the sea level.
+Our next stop was Chele la pass which is one of the highest and the coldest pass in Bhutan which is located at about 4000 ft above the sea level.
 The view from the top was amazing.
-We could get a 360-degree view of the famous mountain jumolhari which is also famously known as the bride of kanchungjunga.
+We could get a 360-degree view of the famous mountain Jumolhari which is also famously known as the bride of Kanchenjunga.
 So, This was our last in Paro.
-Now we were heading towards Thimphu which is the capital of Thimphu where we will stay over night.
+Now we were heading towards Thimphu which is the capital of Thimphu where we will stay overnight.